 Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

-You’ll start with a clean Ghostty config, apply a Starship preset (Tokyo Night or Catppuccin Powerline), then layer on practical upgrades like zoxide and eza (the modern replacement for ls).
-You’ll also get a small “safe edit” approach for your ~/.zshrc so you don’t accidentally duplicate init lines over time.
+This guide walks through setting up Ghostty (a GPU-accelerated terminal) and Starship (a cross-shell prompt) on your Mac.
+I’ll start with a Ghostty config, apply a Starship preset (Tokyo Night or Catppuccin Powerline), then add practical tools like zoxide and eza (the modern replacement for ls).
+I’ll also show you how to edit your ~/.zshrc without accidentally duplicating init lines.

-If you want a Ghostty-first overview (features, inspector, multiplexer vs tmux, etc.), read: Ghostty Terminal: A Complete Setup Guide for Modern Mac Development.
+If you want a Ghostty-first overview covering features, the inspector, and multiplexer vs tmux, check out Ghostty Terminal: A Complete Setup Guide for Modern Mac Development.

 TL;DR: Quick setup (copy/paste)